Three things can be true:

 But one of the simplest and most effective uses of AI is automating the note-taking process itself.

 Want to give it a try?
-Sign up to capture your first 10 visits for free.
+Sign up for a free trial— no credit card required.

 Note: All AI models used by Freed are HIPAA-compliant and don’t retain data.
 It deletes patient notes automatically once note summaries and quality checks are complete or within 30 days.
 You can also delete records manually at any time.